ielvisd/BoostVue/README.md

 # BoostVue
+The BoostVue component is in the `components` folder.
+Will be making this an npm package next.
 You can change the wallet address on line 113 in BoostButton.vue to tip 0.001 USD to an address of your choice when something is boosted.
 ## Props
 The 'content' prop is the most important prop.
 It is what you want to "boost".
 This is usually a transaction id.